chloelovesdev/catbot/README.md

 Factoids contents also have arguments replaced into them using the standard bash way of numbered variables, i.e. $1 $2.
 Although, the input will be wrapped in quotes and escaped, for ease of use in code.
 Take this for example:

 ![Example](https://i.imgur.com/EQtWH18.png)

+Additionally, $@ will be replaced by a string containing all of the input to the factoid.